 Reasons to take out a pet loan

 If your pet needs surgery or major treatments, the bills can be astronomical, and most vets won’t offer in-house financing for your vet bills.
-This can cause an issue if you can’t afford to pay out of pocket, or you may not have enough room on your credit cards to finance them that way.
+This can cause an issue if you can’t afford to pay out of pocket, or you don’t have enough room on your credit cards to finance them.

 Alternative financing options